wso2/docs-is/en/docs/setup/migration-guide.md

         ```

         !!! note
-            Here the `currentVersion` is the current WSO2 Identity Server version your using.
+            Here the `currentVersion` is the current WSO2 Identity Server version that you are using.

 7. Start the WSO2 Identity Server 5.9.0 with the following command to
     execute the migration client.